openvinotoolkit/geti-sdk/README.md

 the single project methods in the code snippets above.

 ### Deploying a project

+> **WARNING**: The deployment-related features of this package are in an experimental
+> stage, and subject to change.

-> **NOTE**: Before running inference locally, please install the
-> required packages for deployment using `pip install -r requirements-deployment.txt`
+**NOTE**: Before running inference locally, please install the required packages for deployment using `pip install -r requirements-deployment.txt`

 The following code snippet shows how to create a deployment for local inference with
 OpenVINO: